fkotsian/todoable/README.md

 # TDODABLE

-A gem that wraps a Todo API
+A gem that wraps the Todoable API

 ## Features